Benjamin Pilmore-Evans

 Ash Krishna describes himself as a curious thinker who loves to learn, always pushing his thinking and challenging himself to grow.

-So, it was no surprise that fourteen years after entering the corporate world, armed with a degree in Political Science and a Bachelor of Laws from the University of Waikato, he found himself back on campus.
-This time to complete his Master in Business Administration (MBA).
+So, it was no surprise that 14 years after entering the corporate world, armed with two bachelor's degrees in political science and law, he found himself back on campus.
+This time to complete his Master of Business Administration (MBA) at the University of Waikato.

 Now the National Growth and Delivery Manager at FMG, Ash had already forged a successful career in banking and insurance.
 But as he stepped into leadership roles, he realised he wanted more.